besure94/scrabble/README.md

 #### First Word Score:

   * First player puts their word on the star spin (center cell) in the center of the board.
-  * This star gives a double word score.
-  * Each player has to build their words off of this word.
-  * Need logic that allows players to only place tiles/words that are centered around another word.

 #### Replacing Scrabble Tiles: